-Michael Otterstatter is a senior scientist in Data Science and Innovation at BCCDC.
-He is also an assistant clinical professor in the UBC School of Population & Public Health.
+Michael Otterstatter is an affiliate investigator with BCCDC.
+He is also an adjunct professor in the UBC School of Population & Public Health.

 Dr. Otterstatter's work focuses on statistical and mathematical modeling of public health data in order to better understand disease epidemiology and to inform public health programs.
 This work spans communicable and chronic diseases, and recently includes leadership roles in the modelling and analysis of COVID-19 and opioid overdose in order to inform BC’s public health response.